-Our original artistic works celebrate the rich cultural diversity of our global societies and provide a platform for cultural diplomacy and exchange.
-We have garnered awards, honors, and acclaim for our performances and scholarship.
+Our original performance works celebrate the cultural diversity of the world and provide a platform for cultural diplomacy and exchange.
+We have received awards, honors, and acclaim for our performances and scholarship.

-For over 30 years, Mark DeGarmo has created and produced over 100 performances and 28 international tours in 12 countries across Latin America and Europe.
+For over 30 years, Mark DeGarmo has created and produced over 100 performances and multiple international tours across 13 countries.

-We are now booking Las Fridas for the 2020-22 seasons.
-For more information, contact email@example.com
+We are now booking Las Fridas for 2022-23.
+Click here for Booking Inquiries.

-Las Fridas is a 60-minute transcultural-transdisciplinary duet inspired by the life and work of Mexican painter and revolutionary, Frida Kahlo.
+Las Fridas: A Movement Installation and Offering is a 60-minute transcultural transdisciplinary duet inspired by the life, loves, suffering, and artwork of Mexican painter and revolutionary Frida Kahlo.

 November 2019 audience members heralded Las Fridas as: